-- Document breastfeeding status in both healthcare records and in the notes section on medicines charts. - This should be checked at regular intervals during reviews and at appointments with any changes noted. - Record is to be made in the following format:
+- Document breastfeeding status in both healthcare records and in the notes section on medicines charts or patient's warding notes section on ePMA, where in use. - This should be checked at regular intervals during reviews and at appointments with any changes noted.

-- DATE XX/XX/XX Patient is breastfeeding

-- DATE XX/XX/XX Patient is not breastfeeding

-- DATE XX/XX/XX Patient is combination feeding
+- Record is to be made in the following format: - DATE XX/XX/XX Patient is breastfeeding - DATE XX/XX/XX Patient is not breastfeeding - DATE XX/XX/XX Patient is combination feeding